arrow

 A firm that practices patience will continue to adjust and perfect its marketing program – forever.

-Could our profession be at the point where we are more marketing scientists than marketing strategists?
-What other traditional concepts should we be revisiting?
+Today, we are marketing scientists, and as such, revisiting traditional concepts should be part of our jobs.
 If not to completely revamp them, but to simply look at them with questioning eyes.